umeshchounde/CloudProjectITCS6190/index.md

 Z axis accelaration describes forward movement of body.

 Feature Selection and Data Preparation:

    We vizualised small set of data for each activity such as walking and jogging we came to know that accelaration of x, y, z axis plays an important role in differentiating the activities.
+We also considered peak values of accelarations that can help us differentiate activity, beacause jogging will be having most peak accelaration compared to walking and other activities.
+In the case of climbing up and down of stairs have periodic actions and we can detect those activities on the basis of activity periodicity.
+In case of normal activity such as sitting we get constant accelaration for long period.
 After thorough study and research we came up with following features might be helpful for building a model.
+The given data is already sorted according to activity and timestamp of each activity.

 Average acceleration:
+   Each activity data records are divided in batches of 200 records.
 We calculated average accelaration for each axis of the record

 Variance:
+   Each activity data records are divided in batches of 200 records.
 We calculated variance of accelaration for each axis of the record

 Average absolute difference:
-   We calculated average absolute differencee of accelaration for each axis of the record
+   We calculated average accelaration for each axis and took absolute difference with average accelaration.
+Average of this absolute difference is calculated again.

+Average resultant acceleration:
-Average resultant acceleration (1/n * sum [√(x² + y² + z²)])
+   Average resultant is calculated using the formula.(1/n * sum [√(x² + y² + z²)])

 Average time between peaks (max) (Y-axis)

-Data Preparation methods
-Algorithms
-Software
+6.Algorithms

+7.Software

-Performance evaluation
+9.Performance evaluation

-Project goal achieved?
+10.Project goal achieved?

-Results
-Observations
+8.Results

+11.Observations

-Work division
+12.Work division

-References
+13.References

 code snipets